 If an accused person proposes a WHS undertaking to Comcare before the prosecution has been finalised, Comcare will consider the WHS undertaking on its merits.
 One of the relevant circumstances will be that the CDPP has evaluated the matters as warranting a prosecution under the Prosecution Policy.

-If Comcare decides to accept the WHS undertaking in this situation, Comcare must take all reasonable steps to have the prosecution discontinued.[11]
-As specified in Annexure C to the Prosecution Policy, Comcare will request in writing that the CDPP discontinue the prosecution.
+If Comcare does accept a WHS undertaking in this situation, Comcare must take all reasonable steps to have the prosecution discontinued.[34]
+As specified in Annexure C to the Prosecution Policy, Comcare will request in writing that the CDPP discontinues the prosecution.
 The CDPP will consider whether to discontinue the prosecution on public interest grounds and will have particular regard to the following factors from the list of factors listed above:

 • the availability and efficacy of any alternatives to prosecution